The Near Future Tense in Spanish ¡Vas a Aprenderlo!

-If you remember the structure of the futuro simple, it involved a lot of new endings and accents.
-Luckily for you, the futuro próximo doesn’t have any new endings!
-This is a great thing because once you get the formula down, you won’t have to memorize any new verbs endings!
+In contrast to the futuro simple, the futuro próximo doesn’t involve a lot of new endings and accents.
+This is convenient and quick to learn because once you get the formula down, you won’t have to memorize any new verb endings!

-Firstly, let’s look at an example in English.
+First, let’s look at an example in English:

 I am going to call you later.